How Justin Welsh Built a $1.7M Solo Business in Just 3.5 Years

 1. His audience has grown by almost 200k people since that first tweet.
 Most people never saw it.

-2. The people who did see it, likely don’t remember seeing it because it’d been a fully year.
+2. The people who did see it, likely don’t remember seeing it because it’d been a full year.
 And even if they do, it’s a great reminder of how to build a business with updated numbers.

 Justin talks openly about repurposing content.